SQream/sqream_docs/guides/setup/local_docker.rst

         started sqream_single_host_worker_0 on port 5000, allocated gpu: 0
         started sqream_single_host_worker_1 on port 5001, allocated gpu: 1

    .. note:: By default, each worker is allocated a full GPU.
-To launch more workers than available GPUs, see the :ref:`Console reference <console_ref>`
+To launch more workers than available GPUs, see the :ref:`sqream console reference <sqream_console_cli_reference>`

 #.
 SQream DB is now running!
 (Exit the console by typing ``exit`` when done.)